 Want the scoop on other common prescription high blood pressure medications?
 Learn more about:

-What’s the best diet for high blood pressure?
+What’s the best diet for treating high blood pressure?
 Learn how the Pan-Asian Mediterranean (PAM) diet can help lower your blood pressure.

 How does exercise help lower your blood pressure?
 Find out the many ways that exercise promotes healthy blood pressure and get tips on the most heart-healthy types of exercise.